petercegoh/jam-oracle/README.md

 Have you ever sat in your car, caught in a terrible traffic jam, and asked yourself: **"Could I have avoided this?
 What time does the rush hour really start?
 Maybe if I left a little earlier..."**?

-Look no futher! **Jam Oracle** is a telegram bot that predicts and visualizes traffic congestion on optimal routes for any driving commute.
+Look no futher! **Jam Oracle** is a telegram bot that predicts and visualizes rush-hour congestion on your personal driving commute.

 Given a start and end location, Jam Oracle **tells you exactly when traffic picks up or subsides** for the top 3 possible routes.